ridvansumset/king/README.md

 # King
 An SPA to keep score records for the card game "King".
+It's available [here](http://play-king.herokuapp.com/).

-  *written with popular js framework Vue.js*
+## TODOs

-## Usage
+- Add unit tests.
-Just open king.html file in a browser.
-(Soon, there will be a website.)
+- Use firebase to save game data instead of local storage.

-Note: It uses localStorage, so it's fine to reload the page.
+- Make shareable URLs, so that other players can see the score in their devices, as well.